Igor Stravinsky: Early life in Russia, 1882–1901

-Oranienbaum, the composer's birthplace, was where his family vacationed during summers; their primary residence was an apartment along the Kryukov Canal in central Saint Petersburg, near the Mariinsky Theatre.
+The Stravinsky family vacationed in Oranienbaum during summers, and their primary residence was an apartment along the Kryukov Canal, near the Mariinsky Theater.
 Stravinsky was baptized hours after birth and joined to the Russian Orthodox Church in St. Nicholas Cathedral.
-Constantly in fear of his short-tempered father and indifferent towards his mother, Igor lived there for the first 27 years of his life with three siblings: Roman and Yury, his older siblings who irritated him immensely, and Gury, his close younger brother with whom he said he found "the love and understanding denied us by our parents".
-Igor was educated by the family's governess until age eleven, when he began attending the Second Saint Petersburg Gymnasium, a school he recalled hating because he had few friends.
+Constantly in fear of the short-tempered Fyodor and indifferent towards Anna, Stravinsky lived there for the first 27 years of his life with three siblings: Roman and Yury, his older siblings who irritated him immensely, and Gury, his close younger brother with whom he said he found "the love and understanding denied us by our parents".
+Stravinsky was educated by the family's governess until the age of 11, when he began attending the Second Saint Petersburg Gymnasium, a school which he recalled hating because he had few friends.

-From age nine, Stravinsky studied privately with a piano teacher.
-He later wrote that his parents saw no musical talent in him due to his lack of technical skills; the young pianist frequently improvised instead of practicing assigned pieces.
-Stravinsky's excellent sight-reading skill prompted him to frequently read vocal scores from his father's vast personal library.
-At around age ten, he began regularly attending performances at the Mariinsky Theatre, where he was introduced to Russian repertoire as well as Italian and French opera; by sixteen, he attended rehearsals at the theater five or six days a week.
-By age fourteen, Stravinsky had mastered the solo part of Mendelssohn's Piano Concerto No. 1, and at age fifteen, he transcribed for solo piano a string quartet by Alexander Glazunov.
+From the age of nine, Stravinsky studied privately with a piano teacher.
+He later wrote that his parents saw no musical talent in him due to his lack of technical skills; Stravinsky frequently improvised instead of practicing assigned pieces.
+His excellent sight-reading skill prompted him to frequently read vocal scores from Fyodor's vast personal library.
+At around the age of 10, Stravinsky began regularly attending performances at the Mariinsky Theater, where he was introduced to Russian repertoire as well as Italian and French opera; by the age of 16, he attended rehearsals at the theater five or six days a week.
+By the age of 14, Stravinsky had mastered the solo part of Mendelssohn's Piano Concerto No. 1, and at the age of 15, he transcribed for solo piano a string quartet by Alexander Glazunov.